Everything You Need To Know About Visiting The Biltmore Estate

 How long should you spend at the Biltmore?

 If you plan to see the house, gardens and Antler village you need a whole day.
-Suppose you want to see the house only, plan for at least two hours.
+Suppose you want to see the house only, prepare for at least two hours.

 Is there a dress code at the Biltmore?